ESGF/esgf-vocab/docs/source/user/cli.md

-# Typer CLI
+# Command Line Interface (CLI)

 ## Overview

-The `esgf-vocab` CLI provides a command-line interface for querying and validating controlled vocabularies.
+The `ESGVOC` CLI provides a command-line interface for querying and validating controlled vocabularies.
 It serves as an alternative to the Python API, offering a simple and readable way to access the library's functionality directly from the terminal.

 ## Installation and Access

-- The CLI is included as part of the `esgf-vocab` Python library.
+- The CLI is included as part of the `ESGVOC` Python library.
 Once the library is installed, the CLI becomes available.
 - To view available commands and usage information, use the help command:

 ```bash